- J.D., University of Missouri, Kansas City School of Law, Law Review

 - MAP Approved Mediator

-Larry’s primary area of practice is litigating insurance coverage disputes and bad faith claims in some of the nation’s most dangerous jurisdictions, including his home state of Missouri.
-He also educates and counsels his clients in methods and practices to help them avoid being sued for bad faith or set-up for coverage.
-Commonly litigated coverage issues include:
+Larry is the Regional Managing Partner for the firm's Kansas City, Springfield and Wichita offices.
+His primary area of practice is litigating insurance coverage disputes and bad faith claims in some of the nation’s most dangerous jurisdictions, including his home state of Missouri.
+He also educates and counsels some of the nation’s largest insurance companies in methods and practices to help them avoid being sued for bad faith or set-up for coverage.

 - Bad Faith litigation often arising from RSMo 537.065, Glenn v.
 Fleming, or similar agreements made between claimants and insureds for the purpose of seeking extra-contractual liability from insurers.